-- To pay you a regular income, which can increase each year, over a fixed term of your choice. - To pay the income to your beneficiary or estate if you die during the plan term.
+- To pay you a regular income, which can increase each year, over a fixed term of your choice. - To pay you a fixed maturity value when your plan ends. - To pay the income and maturity value to your beneficiary or estate if you die during the plan term.